Here’s the Missing Piece to the Customer Experience Conversation

 Quantifying Experience Outcomes

 Historically, organizations have viewed technology as the enabler of the experience and data as an afterthought — a piece you bring in after the experience is launched to see if it is working.
-But with the emergence of more sophisticated technologies and the increasing complexity of CX concepts, it's not feasible to treat data, technology and experience as separate entities.
-All three are enablers of the experience and should be considered in tandem.
+But with the emergence of more sophisticated technologies and the increasing complexity of customer experience concepts, it's not feasible to treat data, technology and experience as separate entities.
+All three are enablers of total experience and should be considered in tandem.

 Reimagining the role of data scientists and leveraging those skillsets early on can have far-reaching implications.
 Rather than using data strictly as a measurement tool, innovative companies are running models to predict how an experience will perform before they even build it.
 Data is not a rearview mirror; it is a crystal ball.